VirtualVortex/UtilityBaseAI/README.md

 ## Utility Based AI for FPS Enemy AI

-In this project I will be creating an arfecaft using an AI technique called Utility base AI for the enemy AI in an FPS game.
+In this project I will be creating an arfecaft using an AI technique called Utility Base Systems for the enemy AI in an FPS game.

 ## UML Diagram of the Arefact

 ## Research

+Utility Based Systems is an AI technique with relative options that it can use to solve its current problem.
+It makes its decisions based on utilities (scores) that are provided by possibly picking the action with the highest utility.
+There are different ways to calculate utility, by using functions such as Step, Linear or Sigmoid, where the utility of the actions varies on the input value.
+Dual Utility is where each action is stored in a hierarchy or ‘bucket’ that’s relative to the action.
+For example, a health bucket could contain actions such as ‘use syringe’ which has a score of 10 and ‘use Bandage’ with a score of 5.
+Each bucket has a weight, which are used in the AI’s decision making, the bucket with the greater weight will have higher priority over the other buckets.
+The weight of the buckets can be randomised, or the weight can change depending on the situation and the AI compares a random number it generates to the weights, picking the bucket with the closest one (Graham 2020).

 ## Video